MisterMeme95/DMI_Forge/cJSON/tests/unity/README.md

     _ARRAY

 You can append `_ARRAY` to any of these macros to make an array comparison of that type.
-Here you will need to care a bit more about the actual size of the value being checked.
+Here you will need to care a bit more about the actual current_capacity of the value being checked.
 You will also specify an additional argument which is the number of elements to compare.
 For example:

     TEST_ASSERT_EQUAL_HEX8_ARRAY(expected, actual, elements)